datastaxdevs/workshop-spring-stargate/README.md

 **👁️ Expected output**
 ![#](images/tutorials/dataloader-08-data.png)

-❓ **QUIZZ:** Try to find by yourself the CQL statement to retrieve us the coordinates of planet Chulak in our galaxy.
+❓ **QUIZ:** Try to find by the correct CQL statement to retrieve the coordinates of planet Chulak in our galaxy.

 <details><summary><b>Click to view Solution</b></summary>
 <p>